Test & Fix. Together we can save lives and limit radon exposure.

-According to the New York State Department of Health, the pCI/L average in Albany county is 2.14 (last tested 2016).
+According to the New York State Department of Health, the pCi/L average in Albany county is 2.14.
 Out of a total of 2487 homes tested for radon in Albany County, 526 have failed radon tests with a 4.00 or higher using the EPA standards.
 As state and government entities raise awareness for health issues associated with Radon, mitigation systems are highly recommended for buildings over 4.0 PCI/L.

 Although radon can come from landfills and other man-made situations, the majority of radon comes from the soil beneath us.
-It is very localized, it comes from the area directly under and a few meters around buildings.
+Primarily from the area directly under and a few meters around buildings.

-If you are in need of a certified radon specialist near or within Albany county, contact us today for your radon requirements.
+If you are in need of a certified radon tester within Albany county, contact us today for your radon requirements.

 - Radon levels fluctuate.
 Test your home in multiple seasons for the best results.

 - Follow the directions in your testing device thoroughly

 - Do not rely on a home inspector’s test results when part of the sale/purchase of a home